APNIC-Labs/draft-kskroll-sentinel/README.md

    response validation process.

-   This mechanism is to be applied only by resolvers that are performing DNSSEC validation, and applies only to responses to an A or AAAA query (Query Type value 1 or 28) where the resolver has authenticated the response according to the DNSSEC validation process and where the query name contains either of the labels described in this section as its left-most label.
+   This mechanism is to be applied only by resolvers that are performing DNSSEC validation, and applies only to responses to queries for A or AAAA records (Query Type value 1 or 28) where the resolver has authenticated the response according to the DNSSEC validation process and where the query name contains either of the labels described in this section as its left-most label.
 In this case, the resolver is to perform an additional test following the conventional validation function, as described in this section.
 The result of this additional test determines whether the resolver will alter its response that would have indicated that the RRset is authentic to a response that indicates DNSSEC validation failure via the use of RCODE 2.

+Huston, et al.          Expires September 1, 2018               [Page 7]

+Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018

 4. Processing Sentinel Results